 As said before, common to every type of attack is the need to logon.
 Whether accomplished using a remote session, via PowerShell, leveraging a mapping of a drive, or by logging on locally at a console, your network requires that a user authenticate themselves prior to being given any kind of access.

-2. Automated controls actually stops an attack
+2. Automated controls actually stop an attack

 This is one of the most important aspects of your security strategy.
 Nearly every security solution on the market says they stop attacks.
 Be careful here — does the solution just alert IT to a threat potential (which only stops an attack once IT intervenes, or perhaps just minimizes the attacker’s exposure, but didn’t actually stop the attack), or does it actually take action and stop the attack?

-Unlike security solutions that require an attacker to perform some kind of inappropriate action, such as attempting to access sensitive data, making copies to a USB stick, or attaching files to web-based email, identifying a potential attack with Access Management occurs before any access of any kind is achieved, let alone leveraged.
+Unlike security solutions that require an attacker to perform some kind of inappropriate action, such as attempting to access sensitive data, making copies to a USB stick, or attaching files to web-based email, identifying a potential attack with access management occurs before any access of any kind is achieved, let alone leveraged.

 Should a logon fall outside a set of established restrictions, it can automatically block access or prompt again for a second factor of authentication.
 Or if already connected, immediately log a user off forcefully and lock the account, putting a stop to the attack before any malicious actions are taken.